trishalapiz/CS335-2020/A1/README.md

 1. You are not allowed to use any libraries or frameworks.
 (Why oh why?)
 2. The application should contain a single HTML page (named UPI.html) where UPI is your personal login name (such as jbon007).
 3. The application should work on any modern browser (such as Chrome, Safari and Edge).
-4 .The application should work on small screen devices.
+4. The application should work on small screen devices.
 You can test this by making your browser window narrow.

 This application should be of a professional quality to attract full marks.
 You should pay attention to details.